NathanZlion/Personal-Portfolio/README.md

-# Personal-Portfolio
+# Personal Portfolio

-# This is the source code for my personal portpolio website
+This repository contains the source code for my personal portfolio website.

+## Deployment

+The website is deployed using Vercel, and you can access it at [https://nathnael-dereje.vercel.app/](https://nathnael-dereje.vercel.app/).

+Feel free to explore the website to learn more about me, my skills, projects, and contact information.

+## Technologies Used

+The portfolio website is built using the following technologies:

+- HTML5
+- CSS3
+- JavaScript

+Thank you for visiting my personal portfolio repository!